 Assistant Clinical Professor in the Family Caregiving Institute

-Kathryn Sexson is an assistant clinical professor for the nursing, family nurse practitioner and physician assistant programs and is the lead educator for the Family Caregiving Institute at the Betty Irene Moore School of Nursing at UC Davis.
+Kathryn Sexson is the director for the family nurse practitioner program and an assistant clinical professorfor the Family Caregiving Institute at the Betty Irene Moore School of Nursing at UC Davis.
 Her teaching expertise focuses on advanced family nurse practitioner practice, pathophysiology, pharmacology, acute care, geriatrics and family caregiving.